centria/cs-exercises-20/README.md

 | 90 - 100 | 5 |
 | > 100 | Outstanding! |

-* CrEate a program, which asks the user for their percent, and gives them their score.
+* create a program, which asks the user for their percent, and gives them their score.
 For example:

 ```console
 Give your percent [0 - 100]: